Judechuks/infobase/README.md

 - #### Blogs

-  The blog feature provides insights and updates on things happening in different sectors and field of life such as: business, technology, innovation, culture, forex, crypto market, stock, real estate etc.
+  The blog feature provides insights and updates on things happening in different sectors and fields of life such as business, technology, innovation, culture, forex, crypto market, stock, real estate, etc.

 - #### Events
-  The events feature provide update on our events such as summits, seminars.
-Events are held to foster collaboration, stay relevant and updated on different trends and tools that will increase productivity for businesses and individuals.
+  The events feature provides updates on our events such as summits, and seminars.
+Events are held to foster collaboration, and stay relevant and updated on different trends and tools that will increase productivity for businesses and individuals.

 #### PAGES/SECTIONS